Be Bear Smart

 Shouting regularly or singing loudly is far more effective than using bear bells.

 - Keep your ears open.
-Do no wear earphones while on trails.
+Do not wear headphones or earbuds while on trails.

 - Watch for fresh bear signs.
 Tracks, scat and digs indicate that a bear has been in the area.
 Leave the area if the signs are fresh or if you encounter carrion.

 Travel in groups and during daylight whenever possible.